Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Experimental Results

 \subsection{QAOA Parameter Prediction via (\ref{eq:params})}

-First, we evaluate the performance of the quantum part of our algorithm, which is a depth-1-QAOA with predetermined parameters as stated in \eqref{eq:params}.
-We compare the quality of these parameters to the best possible parameter choice.
+First, we evaluate the performance of the quantum part of our algorithm, which is a depth-1-QAOA with predetermined parameters as stated in \eqref{eq:params}. \tb{As mentioned earlier, the high noise level in the quantum hardware used in our experiments prohibits the use of larger-depth QAOA, which would improve the obtained solutions.
+Additionally, for depth-1-QAOA we can exploit the parameter estimate~\eqref{eq:params} which renders parameter optimization unnecessary.}

+We compare the quality of the estimated parameters to the best possible parameter choice.
 As a performance metric, we measure the average value of the produced cut size on different weighted MaxCut instances.
 For each instance, we simulate the quantum algorithm on an ideal, noise-free device, \ie we numerically evaluate $F(\gamma,\beta)$ via \eqref{eq:expth}.
 Additionally, we perform experiments on quantum hardware.
-Here, we evaluate \eqref{eq:qaoa_avg}, with a sample size of $N=1024$ and $C$ as defined in \eqref{eq:Objectivex}.
-In order to find the true optimizing parameters, we perform an exhaustive grid search.
+Here, we evaluate \eqref{eq:qaoa_avg} with a sample size of $N=1024$ and $C$ as defined in \eqref{eq:Objectivex}.
+In order to find \tb{close-to-optimal} parameters, we perform an exhaustive grid search.
 Parameters $(\gamma,\beta)$ are chosen from a grid with step size $0.1$ on $[0,\pi/2]\times[0,\pi/2]$.
-Limiting the parameter search space is eligible because of symmetry relations in QAOA, \cf \cite{Zhou_2020}.
+Limiting the parameter search space is eligible because of symmetry relations in QAOA, \cf \cite{Zhou_2020}. \tb{In principle, a smaller step size would yield better parameters.
+In our experiments, however, we observe that a step size of $0.1$ is sufficient to capture the characteristics of the parameter-landscape, \cf also Figs.~\ref{fig:pred} and \ref{fig:pred3}}.

 We consider three sets of test instances.
 The first set is constructed solely to investigate the quality of the predetermined parameter choice \eqref{eq:params}.
 We construct instances fulfilling all or only some of the assumptions under which these parameters are provably optimal for an ideal quantum device.
 Recall from Corollary~\ref{cor}, that these assumptions are: \begin{enumerate}[(i)] \item The graph is regular. \item The graph is triangle-free. \item The weights are chosen from the set $\{-a,a\}$ for some $a>0$. \end{enumerate} Owing to the limitations of quantum hardware, we restrict the size of instances to the minimum which still allows for resembling the desired characteristics.
-Thus, all instances from the first set have only four vertices and can be solved by inspection.
+Thus, all instances from the first set have only four vertices and can be solved by \tb{hand}.
 They are depicted in Fig.~\ref{fig:param_instances}.

 As topologies, we choose a ring, a star, a complete graph and a ring with chord.
 Weights are drawn either uniformly at random from $\pm 1$ or from a normal distribution.
 These weight distributions are motivated from spin glass physics \cf \eg \cite{Liers_2003}.